VaxU

 Requirements

-To initiate the design process, I next led my team members in translating our research findings and personas into a series of actionable design requirements.
-These design requirements were the key guiding factors throughout the conception, development, and evaluation of our solution.
+To design, I led my team in translating our research findings and personas into actionable design requirements.
+These requirements were guiding factors throughout the conception, development, and evaluation of our solution.

 Caring

-The design should care for users both mentally and physically to help them maintain health and safety amidst the COVID-19 pandemic.
+Care for users mentally and physically to help maintain health and safety

 Informative

-The design should provide users with regularly-updated and accurate COVID-19 information to keep them aware and informed.
+Provide regularly-updated and accurate COVID-19 information to stay aware and informed

 Supportive

-The design should support users in the long-term as they experience the COVID-19 pandemic and its effects in their lives.
+Long-term support for users during the COVID-19 pandemic and its effects on their lives

 Trustworthy

-The design should be trustworthy for users by providing information solely from reputable and verified sources.
+Build trust by providing information solely from reputable and verified healthcare sources

 Concept Sketching

-Following the establishment of our design requirements, I facilitated a brainstorming session in which each team member shared their ideas, which were then expanded upon by the other team members.
-Through this ideation process, we refined our initial ideas into a total of 3 concepts.
+Following the design requirements, I facilitated brainstorming in which each member shared their ideas, which were then expanded upon by the other members.
+Through this ideation process, we refined our initial ideas into 3 concepts.

 Crowdsourced Experiences Platform

-This portal provides students the ability to seamlessly complete the process of COVID-19 vaccination at campus health clinics.
-This portal facilitates direct communication about COVID-19 vaccinations between students and healthcare providers for both immediate and longer-term concerns.
+This portal provides the ability to seamlessly complete COVID-19 vaccination at campus health clinics.
+This facilitates direct communication about COVID-19 vaccinations between students and healthcare providers for immediate and long-term concerns.

 Scientific Research Database

-This database is a platform for leading research scientists to directly translate their findings related to COVID-19 and corresponding vaccines so students can access and understand relevant findings.
-This database relies upon multimedia, data visualizations, and readability assessments to ensure the information is accessible.
+This database is for leading scientists to translate their COVID-19 and vaccine findings so students can access and understand them.
+This relies on multimedia, data visualizations, and readability assessments to ensure information is accessible.

 User Flow

-After assessing and selecting our design concept of the healthcare provider portal, I next led my team in establishing the user flow through which our users would navigate the application.
-This user flow were essential to developing the wireframes, design system, and final prototype.
+After selecting the healthcare portal design concept, I established the user flow through which users navigate the application.
+This user flow was essential to developing the wireframes, design system, and prototype.

 Wireframes

-Once the central user flow was established, I facilitated our team's cooperative development of a series of low-fidelity wireframes that execute the user flow.
+Once the user flow was established, I facilitated development of a series of low-fidelity wireframes that execute the user flow.
 These wireframes served as the basis for further developing the operational prototype.

 Design System

-Upon the completion of wireframing the central user flow of VaxU, I guided our team in establishing a design system to systematically apply to the wireframes to increase the fidelity of our prototype.
+Upon wireframing the user flow of VaxU, I guided our team in establishing a design system to apply to the wireframes to increase the visual fidelity of the prototype.

 Color